 People with a salicylate intolerance can have trouble tolerating any supplements that are plant based particularly if the intolerance is moderate to severe.
 In these cases it is best to avoid bioflavonoids (including rutin, hesperidin and quercetin), herbal remedies and whole food supplements such as, kelp, chlorella, spirulina, wheat grass and barley grass until the salicylate intolerance has been lowered.

-As a general rule the following supplements are suitable for people with a salicylate intolerance.
+As a general rule the following supplements are more suitable for people with a salicylate intolerance, however they should be assessed carefully for suitability on an individual basis.

 Vitamin C (without bioflavonoids),